Factbox-Key economic policy stances of Japan's next PM candidates

 He has also voiced doubts over the Bank of Japan's prolonged ultra-loose monetary policy, saying in 2018 the current stimulus cannot last forever.

-With the economy suffering from the COVID-19 pandemic's shock, Kishida told a magazine on Monday the BOJ must maintain its 2% inflation target and ultra-loose monetary policy.
-He also said Japan needs a fiscal stimulus package of more than 30 trillion yen ($273 billion).
+With the economy suffering from the COVID-19 pandemic, Kishida told a news conference laying out his economic policy on Wednesday that the BOJ must maintain its 2% inflation target and ultra-loose monetary policy.

+He told a magazine on Monday that Japan needs a fiscal stimulus package of more than 30 trillion yen ($272 billion).

 Kishida's economic stance differs somewhat from that of Suga, who carried over much of his predecessor Shinzo Abe's "Abenomics" reflationary policies.